Wood is currently a very popular flooring option. Timeless and classic, it goes with

 There are four different types of wood flooring to consider:

-1. Solid Wood Flooring
+- Solid Wood Flooring

 Each of these choices brings with it a unique set of benefits and drawbacks.

-Solid wood flooring is the original wood flooring.
+The original wood flooring.
 Planks are cut from the log and are then kiln dried to a stable condition normally between 8 to 12% moisture level.
 They are then machined into various widths, lengths and grades.
 A profile is given either square edged or tongue and grooved.
 They are then finished at the factory with a lacquer or wax or in many cases are left unfinished to be finished on site by the

-Engineered flooring is basically a hardwood veneer on a cross ply base.
+Basically a hardwood veneer on a cross ply base.
 It is very easy to install and is far more stable than solid wood flooring and has many other advantages.
 The installation methods can be very different to Solid wood flooring.
 It comes in various thicknesses from about 10mm to 21mm.

-Parquet flooring is solid blocks of wood that are laid together in various patterns to form beautiful decorative designs such as herring bone, checker board or basket weave.
+Solid blocks of wood that are laid together in various patterns to form beautiful decorative designs such as herring bone, checker board or basket weave.
 This very stable form of flooring is beautiful once laid and is therefore extremely popular.

-Laminate flooring (which we don’t stock or install) is not actually wood.
+(which we don’t stock or install) is not actually wood.
 It is basically a photograph of a wood grain that has been laminated onto a hard cardboard backing and is normally between 4 to 6mm thick.
 In many cases the grain is so good that it looks just like wood.
 It is the easiest of the four choices to install, and is also the very durable, but if you do rip the surface layer it is not fixable.
 It is not sensitive to moisture and can therefore be put in areas that are not suitable for a wood floor.
 Many people do NOT like laminate flooring because it is not natural, but you can’t deny its durability and value.